Mirevi/face-synthesizer-JVRB/README.md

     6. `".venv/Scripts/pip.exe" install -r requirements.txt`

 Note that the <YOUR_TORCH_VERSION>, <YOUR_CUDA_VERSION> and <YOUR_TORCHVISION_VERSION> are refering to your individual project specific settings.
-We used Torch version 1.8.1 with CUDA Version 11.1 and Torchvision Version 0.9.1.
+We used Torch version 1.8.1 with CUDA 11.1 and Torchvision 0.9.1 on RTX2080, RTX2080 Ti and RTX3090 graphics card with Intel i7 and i9 CPUs.

 ## Create a dataset for training
 In order to be able to train a neural model, a dataset with RGB images, Depth images and Facial Landmarks is required.
 The generation of this dataset is divided into two steps.
 First capture image data with an Azure Kinect Camera and the process the captured data and create the dataset.

+In Summer 2022 a capture module will be implemented into our Mirevi Motion Hub (https://github.com/Mirevi/MotionHub) for an guided an easy capture, preprocessing and training process.
+In the meanwhile, we provide a bunch of python scripts for these steps.

 We can provide data sets (around 6GB of size each) if you contact us.
 Please see the mail addresses in the paper